 After the Battle of the Plains of Abraham in 1759, the British took Quebec City from the French and continued to build permanent walls that still stand today.
 A third conflict, the famous War of 1812, fought between the United States and Great Britain solidified the British sovereignty.

-From my hotel room window, I watch soft snowflakes blanket the streets.
+From my hotel room window in Quebec City, I watch soft snowflakes blanket the streets.
 At breakfast in The Place Dufferin, I order a Mimosa and drink a toast to William Van Horne, President of Canadian Pacific Railway, who, 125 years ago built Le Chateau Frontenac.